Tie Dyed Socks

 - Prewash socks in warm, soapy water.
 This helps to remove any finishes that may interfere with dye absorption.

 - Lay socks out on a flat surface.

 - Wrap rubber bands tightly around the socks at various points.
 The rubber bands act as a resist and create white spaces.
 The more rubber bands you use and the tighter they are wrapped, the more white space there will be.

 - Since we wanted to use multiple colors and control exactly where the dye went, we applied the dye with squirt bottles.
 However, you could also create a dyebath in a plastic container.

-- Wearing rubber gloves, mix 1/2 cup of well-shaken liquid dye with two cups of hot tap water.
+- Wearing rubber gloves, mix 2 Tablespoons of well-shaken liquid dye with two cups of hot tap water.
 Add 1 tablespoon of salt.
 Pour into a squirt bottle.
 Shake well.
 Repeat for each color.

-- Place tee on baking rack with a tray under it.
+- Place socks on baking rack with a tray under it.
 This keeps the dye from puddling under the fabric.

 - Squeeze dye in between rubber bands.

 - To help set the dye, we recommend using your microwave.
 Wrap the dyed socks in plastic wrap and seal the edges.
-Place the wrapped socks on a paper towel in the microwave and heat for 1 to 2 minutes.
-Plastic will puff up, creating a heat chamber that helps bond the dye with the fabric.
+You can also use the microwavable tray provided in our Tie-Dye Accessory Kit.
+Place the wrapped socks in the microwave and heat for 1 to 2 minutes.
 Once the microwave is done, remove the socks and open the plastic, letting it cool down.